lumeland/lume.land/docs/advanced/migrate-from-11ty.md

 radar).

 Image
-: There isn't yet a plugin to manipulate images, because I didn't find any good image library for Deno.
+: Working on it.

 Cache assets
 : There isn't any plugin for that.

 RSS
-: You don't need a plugin to generate a RSS files in Lume.
+: No plugin needed to generate a RSS files in Lume.
 [See this example](https://github.com/lumeland/base-blog/blob/master/feed.xml.njk)

 Syntax Highlighting